Starcounter/Underwear.css/README.md

 ## Modifying CSS

-Please make sure to modify only files in `src` directory`.
+Please make sure to modify only files in `src` directory.